baregl/PlayBack/README.md

 You should regularly make backups.
 For Everything.
 But for hacked consoles it isn't always that easy.
 In lots of cases (Vita, Original XBox, PS2), their files are basically only available via FTP, which can be slow and has to be driven by a computer.
-PlayBack is an easily implementable protocol, which can backup your device to a server.
+PlayBack is a portable backup , which can backup your device to a server.
 Depending on the client, device-encrypted files may even be transparently decrypted, so you can continue playing on a seperate console.